Hovawart Breed Summary

 |Coat||Coats are Fairly Long.
 The Topcoat is Dense and Close Lying.
 It can be Straight or Wavy with a Slight Undercoat.|

 |Common health issues||Hip dysplasia, Osteochondrosis, Thyroid problems, Liver shunt, Bloat|

 Hovawarts are extremely intelligent dogs and also love to please their 'hoomans', which means they are relatively easy to train!
 However, intelligence isn't necessarily always a good thing, as when given the opportunity, some may start to develop bad habits!
 However, they are also very poised and out-going dogs and are bundles of energy!
 For this reason, they make great pets for first time owners and remain devoted at your side all their lives.
 However, because they do love 'hoomans' so much, they don't like to be left by themselves as this can result in them developing separation anxiety.
 Therefore, they would need someone to stay home with them for most of the day.
 However, for the right family and given the right level of training and socialization, they make lovely pets with the ability to provide you with years of joy!

-These majestic dogs are thought to be one of the most ancient breeds in the world and were originally bred to herd livestock during the Middle Ages.
-After this, the breed actually became extinct, but were bought back by Dr Konig just after WW1.
+These majestic dogs are thought to be one of the most ancient breeds and were developed by fanciers of an ancient estate guardian dog from the Middle Ages.
+This breed actually became extinct in the 1920s but was bought back by Dr Konig just after WW1.
 He did this by finding similar dogs in the Black Forest and Harz regions of the country and then bred them with Newfoundlands, Leonbergers and German Shepherds, amongst other breeds.
-Eventually he created a dog that looked similar enough to a Hovawart although it still remains unclear as to whether he resurrected the breed or just created another similar dog.
-Regardless however, they became a registered breed in 1937.
-Nowadays, they are considered a rare dog in places such as the UK, but remain a very popular breed in Germany!
+Eventually, he created a dog that looked similar enough to a Hovawart although it still remains unclear as to whether he resurrected the breed or just created another similar dog.
+Regardless, however, they became a registered breed in 1937.
+Nowadays, they are considered a rare dog in places such as the UK but remain a very popular breed in Germany!